Benchmarking Differentially Private Tabular Data Synthesis: Experimental Setup

 \subsection{Datasets}

-The selection of datasets is crucial in comparison.
-To make a comprehensive comparison, we would expect that (1) the datasets should vary in record size, attributes' domain sizes, and attribute distribution to better demonstrate the capacity of methods in synthesizing datasets of different complexity; (2) the proportion of numerical attributes and categorical attributes should be different to evaluate different preprocessing methods better.
-Therefore, we choose five datasets used in previous work~\cite{liu2023generating, mckenna2022aim, zhang2021privsyn, kotelnikov2023tabddpm} as our datasets, which are ACSincome (INC), ACSemploy (EMP), Bank (BK), Higgs-small (HIG) and Loan (LN).
-The detailed information about these datasets is provided in the appendix.
+To make a comprehensive comparison, we would expect datasets to (1) vary in record and domain size, and attribute distribution to better show method performance on datasets of various complexity, and (2) differ in the proportion of numerical and categorical attributes to assess the preprocessing methods.
+Therefore, we choose five datasets used in previous work~\cite{liu2023generating, mckenna2022aim, zhang2021privsyn, kotelnikov2023tabddpm} as our datasets, which are ACSincome, ACSemploy, Bank, Higgs-small and Loan. \Rtwo{The brief information about these datasets is provided in \Cref{info:datasets}.}

+\Rone{ Furthermore, in \Cref{fig: datasets}, we plot the heat maps on absolute values of pairwise correlations across different datasets.
+Darker colors in the heat map mean higher correlation.
+We also plot the histograms of the attribute distribution's Shannon entropy, defined as $H(X) \;=\; -\sum_{i=1}^{k} p_i \,\ln p_i$.
+The larger the entropy, the more informative and complex the distribution is.
+From \Cref{fig: datasets}, we can observe that ACSincome and ACSemploy have stronger correlations between attributes, while attribute distributions in the other three datasets have higher entropy, indicating greater complexity. }